Noloco vs Glide: Which one should you pick? [2026]

 Noloco template

-Noloco is a no-code platform for building internal tools, portals, and apps without relying on engineers.
+Noloco is a no-code platform for building lightweight internal tools, portals, and apps without relying on engineers.
 On paid plans, it syncs to data sources like Airtable, Google Sheets, PostgreSQL, MySQL, and Xano.
 Or you can store data directly in Noloco Tables, its built-in database.

 How it works and who it’s for